MapsPeople/docs/src/content/cms/index.md

 * **Delay (seconds)** - Set a Delay in seconds for routes that pass through this door.
 Used in estimated arrival time calculations.
 * **Radius (meters)** - Set the Radius in meters for this door, to ensure it touches the Route Network.
 * **Floor Index** - Define which Floor your Door is on - Usually `ground floor = 0`, `1st floor = 10` and so on, but this may have been customised in the CMS.
 * **One way direction (bearing)** - The exit angle of a one-way Door, in degrees, like a compass bearing.
-In the example below, the entered value would be 45, as the user would exit at a 45 degree bearing.
+In the illustration above, the entered value would be 45, as the user would exit at a 45 degree bearing.

 ### Solution Details